tadata-org/tadata-typescript-sdk/README.md

 # Tadata Node SDK

-A Node.js SDK for deploying MCP (Multi-Channel Proxy) servers with your OpenAPI specifications.
+A Node.js SDK for deploying Model Context Protocol (MCP) servers with your OpenAPI specifications.

 ## Installation